-- 3.3 The People and Place Portfolio encompasses the Economic Development, Enterprise and Skills, Environmental Services and Commercial Services Divisions. - 3.4 The overall objective of the People and Place Portfolio is to grow the economy of Oldham and support the Council's commitment to neighbourhood working by: - delivering services that maintain and improve the public realm; - creating the right environment for growth; and - focusing on key place making regeneration projects which will act as a catalyst for wider economic activity and investment which will create jobs. - The year-end position for the People and Place Portfolio was a deficit of £1.831m, against a revised budget of £89.810m.
-The adverse variance was mostly within the Economic Development service and primarily relates to two areas which were highlighted all year as problem areas: - the Catering and Cleaning Service as a result of pressures arising from the introduction of the Oldham Living Wage and current charging levels. - the Corporate Landlord/Investment Estate relating to the increased cost of utilities, additional cleaning charges and an under-achievement of income targets relating to the investment estate. - 3.6 The final outturn of £1.831m was an improvement of £0.326m compared to the projected deficit of £2.157m at month 9.
-As anticipated, reserves in the sum of £0.750m were applied to fully fund the non-achievement of a budget reduction within
+- 3.3 The People and Place Portfolio encompasses the Economic Development, Enterprise and Skills, Environmental Services and Commercial Services Divisions. - 3.4 The overall objective of the People and Place Portfolio is to grow the economy of Oldham and support the Council's commitment to neighbourhood working by: - delivering services that maintain and improve the public realm; - creating the right environment for growth; - focusing on key place making regeneration projects which will act as a catalyst for wider economic activity and investment which will create jobs.

-Commercial Services (this was addressed on a permanent basis in the 2020/21 approved budget), offset by increased overspends totalling £0.426m across a range of services.
+- 3.5 The year-end position for the People and Place Portfolio was a deficit of £1.831m, against a revised budget of £89.810m.
+The adverse variance is mostly within the Economic Development service and primarily relates to two areas: - the Catering and Cleaning Service as a result of pressures arising from the introduction of the Oldham Living Wage and current charging levels. - the Corporate Landlord/Investment Estate relating to the increased cost of utilities, additional cleaning charges and an under-achievement of income targets relating to the investment estate. - 3.6 The final outturn of £1.831m was an improvement of £0.326m compared to the projected deficit of £2.157m at month 9.
+As anticipated, reserves in the sum of £0.750m were applied to fully fund the non-achievement of a budget reduction within Commercial Services, offset by increased overspends totalling £0.426m across a range of services.